jbunke/deltascript/docs/ls-3-vars.md

 ### 3.2.3 – Immutability

 Variables, including function parameters, can optionally be declared as **immutable**.
 An **immutable** variable cannot be reassigned a new value.
 For variables declared in the body of a function, this means that they can only be assigned a value in an initialization statement.
-For function parameters, this means that they can only be assigned a value by the arguments that are passed into the function when it is called<sup>[§TODO - function call]()</sup>.
+For function parameters, this means that they can only be assigned a value by the arguments that are passed into the function when it is called<sup>[§4.7](./ls-4-expr.md#47--function-calls)</sup>.

 A variable is declared as immutable by [prepending![](../assets/definition.png)](./glossary.md#prepend) the type identifier in the declaration with the keyword<sup>[§1.3.3](./ls-1-syntax.md#133--keywords)</sup> `final`<sup>[c](#fn-c)</sup>.